Disney World Park Pass Reservations

-Disney World has implemented a new Park Pass Reservation System requiring guests to make reservations to visit the theme parks.
-This system has been put into place during the phased reopening, and remains in place to help Disney control crowd levels during the upcoming months as Disney World moves towards reopening their parks and focuses on adhering to the CDC guidelines.
+The Walt Disney World Resort uses a Park Pass Reservation System requiring guests to make reservations to visit the theme parks.
+This system was been put into place during the phased reopening, and remains in place to help Disney control crowd levels and manage crowd capacity in each park.

-IMPORTANT: In addition to a valid theme park admission, you MUST make a park reservation to enter one of the theme parks!
+IMPORTANT: For ticket types that require it, you MUST make a park reservation to enter one of the theme parks!
+This is in addition to a valid theme park admission (ticket).
 You will be able to make reservations one day at a time.

 Step 1: Login to your My Disney Experience Account